aart231/arduino-esp32/README.md

    ![screenshot](docs/arduino-ide/install/2.png)

-5. Install "esp32" by Husarnet.
+5. Install "esp32" by Husarion.

 6. Select your board in Tools > Board > ESP32 Arduino (Husarnet).

 7. Start coding!
+There are some examples in the [examples](examples/) folder.

 #### Decoding exceptions